Divorce and Taxes: What is Deductible in a California Divorce?

 What expenses are deductible in a California divorce?

 Divorce can be a costly ordeal, both financially and emotionally.
 Fortunately, some of these financial expenses are deductible.
 Others are not, and knowing the difference is extremely important.
-For example, attorneys’ fees incurred in connection with a divorce are generally personal expenses, even though the divorce may have significant business implications (read more about community contributions to a separate property business here).
+For example, attorneys’ fees incurred in connection with a divorce are generally personal expenses, even though the divorce may have significant business implications.
+Consult with a tax professional to determine if any of your professional fees are deductible or whether they can be considered a capital expense.
+The law relating to miscellaneous itemized deductions may change in 2026.

 Can I still claim my kids as my dependents?